3.8 Provisions and contingent liabilities

 The Company endeavours to maintain its CRAR higher than the mandated regulatory norm.
 Accordingly, increase in capital is planned well in advance to ensure adequate funding for its growth.

-The Company's dividend distribution policy states that subject to profits and other financial parameters as per applicable legal provisions, the Board shall endeavour to maintain a dividend payout in the range of 15% to 25% of profits after tax on standalone financials, to the extent possible.
+The Company's dividend distribution policy states that subject to profits and other financial parameters as per applicable legal provisions, the Board shall endeavour to maintain a dividend payout in the range of 15% to 25% of standalone profits after tax.

 Further, the Company supports funding needs of its wholly owned subsidiaries, associates and other investee companies by way of capital infusion and loans.
 Similarly, the Company also makes investment in other companies for operating and strategic reasons.
 These investments are funded by the Company through its equity share capital and other equity which inter alia includes retained profits.